-The short I expanded into a feature went nowhere while most of the options I had on my short scripts (over thirty!) kept expiring with next to nothing made, and what little was made was either terrible, nothing close to the script, or did nothing at the festivals.
+The short I expanded into a feature went nowhere, while most of the options I had on my short scripts (over thirty!) kept expiring with next to nothing made, and what little was made was either terrible, nothing close to the script, or did nothing at the festivals.
 While my mental health was improving thanks to therapy, medication, and exercise, I did a lot of reflecting and rebuilding.
 Revamped my website into something more sophisticated with posters for all my scripts to help communicate the content and tone.
-I took my energy away from answering basic repetitive forum questions and put that into expanding my Turn & Burn model into an online screenwriting guide which detailed my writing process.
-Got approached by yet another time waster with no money or credits and resigned to the assumption I’d probably never sell a feature script since it had already been five years now.
-Got sick and tired of seeing so many other screenwriters in the same position who were with giving up so I built Script Revolution to give everyone a free place to host their portfolio.
+I took my energy away from answering basic repetitive forum questions and put that into expanding my Turn & Burn model into an online screenwriting guide detailing my writing process.
+Got approached by yet another time waster with no money or credits and resigned to the assumption that I’d probably never sell a feature script since it had already been five years.
+Got sick and tired of seeing so many other screenwriters in the same position who were with giving up, so I built Script Revolution to give everyone a free place to host their portfolio.
 Kinda quit through sheer exhaustion and went back to watching a ton of old movies and reading books.
-This awakened something with me and I become inspired to go back to writing features, but this time doubling down on my pulpy artistic voice unapologetically while focusing on low-budget single location concepts and sticking to my new self-developed process which involved a lot of pre-writing to help focus creativity and avoid the need for redrafting.
-Had some of most indulgent fun I’d had writing since the year I first started.
+This awakened something with me, and I became inspired to go back to writing features, but this time doubling down on my pulpy artistic voice unapologetically while focusing on low-budget single location concepts and sticking to my new self-developed process which involved a lot of pre-writing to help focus creativity and avoid the need for redrafting.
+Had some of the most indulgent fun I’d had writing since the year I first started.

 Year 6 (2017)

 Completed one of the best scripts I’ve ever written yet also one of the cheapest to produce.
 Didn’t go seeking feedback on it.
 Didn’t enter it in any competitions or go querying.
 Didn’t go back to the Black List.
 Simply uploaded it to my own site and Script Revolution and got back to writing another feature with the same mentality and process.
-Script Revolution itself grew slowly and consistently in size to over 1,000 members and 2,000 scripts.
-Any new methods I established on craft I added to my Turn & Burn guide which was now helping other writers rethink their writing process and approach to career building.
-Got married, kept blogging on Medium and my own platform while growing my social media following to over 30K followers.
+Script Revolution itself grew slowly and consistently to over 1,000 members and 2,000 scripts.
+Any new methods I established on craft I added to my Turn & Burn guide, which was now helping other writers rethink their writing process and approach to career building.
+Got married, and kept blogging on Medium and my own platform while growing my social media following to over 30K followers.
 Stuck by my convictions about craft and artistry even when it pissed people off.
-The response to my pulpy single location script was amazing and I got my first request to option one of my feature scripts from a credited producer in Vancouver who felt it was the best script they’d ever read.
+The response to my pulpy single location script was terrific, and I got my first request to option one of my feature scripts from a credited producer in Vancouver who felt it was the best script they’d ever read.
 Really started enjoying writing again and no longer cared what anybody thought about my work.
 Wrote the most powerful blog post I’d ever written.

 Year 7 (2018)